Skip to content

 7. Member of multiple industry schemes or other external initiatives to reduce negative environmental or social outcomes associated with palm oil production?

-[Externally verified] The company is a member of TFA.
-Some of the company's subsidiaries are a member of the Indonesia Global Compact Network (IGCN) and UNGC.
+[Externally verified] The company is a member of TFA and GAPKI.
+However, the membership of the company could not be verified through the TFA's website.
+Some of the company's subsidiaries are also members of the Indonesia Global Compact Network (IGCN) and the UNGC.

 8. Collaboration with stakeholders to reduce negative environmental or social outcomes associated with palm oil production?